WeAreAcademy/mark-induction-proj--strings-functions/README.md

 - Initialise a new git repository within it
 - Create a sub-directory `src` (short for "source")

-## Exercise 1: Write the first tests for `capitaliseString` and push to GitHub (Machine A)
+## Exercise 1: Write the first tests for `capitalise_string` and push to GitHub (Machine A)

 > 🎯 **Success criterion:** You have written your first tests and pushed them to a remote repository.

 - Create a python file within it `main.py`
 - Make an initial commit
-- In `main.py`, define a function `capitaliseString` which takes a single string parameter.
+- In `main.py`, define a function `capitalise_string` which takes a single string parameter.
 To begin with, make it return that same string
 - Create a python file `main_test.py` which we will use to test the program
-- Write a test for the function `capitaliseString`: check that it returns a given word in capitals
+- Write a test for the function `capitalise_string`: check that it returns a given word in capitals
 - Commit your first test
-- Write three more tests for `capitaliseString` giving it other words
+- Write three more tests for `capitalise_string` giving it other words
 - Run your tests using `pytest` - you will see that they fail
 - Commit your work and continue to commit regularly as we go along
 - Create a new repository on GitHub
 - Push your work to the remote repository
 - Send the url of the repository to your partner

-## Exercise 2: Clone the repo onto a different machine and make `capitliseString` pass the tests (Machine B)
+## Exercise 2: Clone the repo onto a different machine and make `capitalise_string` pass the tests (Machine B)

 > 🎯 **Success criterion:** You have cloned the repository onto a second machine, written the function body to pass the tests and pushed back to remote.